pgatti86/smart-epd/README.md

 - spiffsgen.py: script used to generate *.img partitions

-- esptool.py: script to write partitions generated with the above command into target device flash memory
+- esptool.py: script to write partitions generated with the above script into target device flash memory

 To generate and flash the device configuration image use the following commands